 Herbal and natural remedies are simply a great way to treat your anxiety and your anxiety symptoms.
-They're non-addictive, won't change your personality, and are generally free of side effects when taken as directed.
+They're non-addictive, won't change your personality, and are considered free of side effects when taken as directed.

 Before you even begin to examine natural anxiety treatments, remember that the only way to effectively fight anxiety is to understand your anxiety and your symptoms.
-Check out my free 7 minute anxiety test now.
-I developed it specifically so that you can get a free snapshot of your anxiety, and treatment recommendations.
+Check out my free 7-minute anxiety test now.
+I developed it specifically so that you can get a free snapshot of your anxiety and treatment recommendations.

 Natural Treatments to Reduce Anxiety Symptoms

 Catnip is a unique herbal anxiety remedy.
 Part of the mint family, catnip is designed to treat many of the various symptoms of anxiety.
-It may be used to alleviate stomach cramps, spams, and irritations (which often occur in those with anxiety).
+It may be used to alleviate stomach cramps, spasms, and irritations (which often occur in those with anxiety).
 It may also reduce some of the headaches caused by insomnia, improve appetite, and - perhaps most importantly - ease muscle tension and stress in those with severe anxiety.